How to Grout Tile Floors Easy: A Comprehensive Guide

 Step-by-Step Instructions for Grouting Tile Floors

-4. Remove Excess Grout: Hold the grout float at a 45-degree angle and scrape off excess grout from the tile surface.
+4. Remove Excess Grout: Hold the float at a 45-degree angle and scrape off excess grout from the tile surface.

-7. Seal the Grout: After the grout has fully cured (typically 48-72 hours), apply a grout sealer to protect it from stains and moisture.
+7. Seal the Grout: After the grout has fully cured (typically within 48-72 hours), apply a grout sealer to protect it from stains and moisture.

 Common Problems and Solutions